 Starring: Robert Guillaume, Melba Moore, Sherman Hemsley and Clarice Taylor

-Not Rated Musical/Comedy/Family
+Rated: Not Rated Musical/Comedy/Family

 Purlie is set at the beginning of the civil rights movement when segregation was still practiced in the American South.
 Reverend Purlie Victorious Johnson (Robert Guillaume) experiences conditions that are akin to slavery throughout his travels to various areas, including his own hometown in Georgia.